nprabala/Songify/Frontend/README.md

 -Fixed draw note functionality so that note locations correspond to a percentage instead of pixels -Added offset variables in global setting so that when a note is drawn onto the staff, it is centered on where the cursor is -Added function to convert current notes on screen to melody (very lightweight and not robust at all, only works for first row of staff.)
+-Added in skeleton code for being able to play back music!

 Known issues:
--We need to snap the drawn notes to the corresponding location on the staff -I think resizing vertically may still pose some issues with rescaling -Need to make sure melody converter is scalable to other notes
+-We need to snap the drawn notes to the corresponding location on the staff -I think resizing vertically may still pose some issues with rescaling -Need to make sure melody converter is scalable to other notes -Audio playback needs to be revised

-Still Need to Implement:
--Audio playback?

 01/30/19 (lfu2)